"In Conversation With...Louise English"

 She played Miss Grace

-in a successful production of Annie last year - a role she will reprise opposite
+Annie last year - a role she will reprise opposite

 Su Pollard next month.